TimGuiteDiamond/topaz/README.md

 * --xyzlim1: Dimensions for tessalated map
 * --raw: Whether the data is only the heavy atom positions or not.

-Example of how to call:
+Example of how to call, if the default is needed there is not need to specify the argument:
 ```
+> RunTopaz --out1=/DIRECTORy/ --out2=/DIRECTORY/ --folder=/DIRECTORY/

-example here: - currently not working...
+- currently not working...
 ```

 ### Running tests